 Not sure where to start?
 Let us suggest a mosey up Australia’s east coast, taking in Melbourne, Sydney, and Brisbane as you go.
 There’s plenty of swimming, adventuring, eating, and drinking to keep you both busy.

 This is our home town, and we think it’s a pretty great city to be a dog (or a dog owner).
-Famous for its food and cafe culture, the highlight of a Melbourne trip is often eating.
-Luckily, with so many dog-friendly venues you won’t have to leave your dog on the curb.
+Famous for its food and dog-friendly café culture, the highlight of a Melbourne trip is often eating.
+Luckily, with so many venues that welcome your pooch, like the dog-friendly beaches, you won’t have to leave your dog on the curb.

 With a walled front courtyard, beautiful interior, and great coffee, Patch has something for everyone.
 Plus, its proximity to the Yarra River and Burnley Park’s off-leash area makes it a perfect stop on a dog day out.